citusdata/citus_docs/migration/transitioning.rst

 Transitioning from a standalone database instance to a sharded multi-tenant system requires identifying and modifying three types of tables which we may term *per-tenant*, *reference*, and *global*.
 The distinction hinges on whether the tables have (or reference) a column serving as tenant id.
 The concept of tenant id depends on the application and who exactly are considered its tenants.

 Consider an example multi-tenant application similar to Etsy or Shopify where each tenant is a store.
-Here's portion of a simplified schema:
+Here's a portion of a simplified schema:

 .. image:: ../images/erd/mt-before.png